Shipwrecked (TV series)

 Shipwrecked is a British reality television programme that aired on Channel 4's now defunct youth programming brand, T4 between 2000 and 2012.
 The original version ran for three series from 12 January 2000 to 19 December 2001 and was constructed as a social experiment, without a competitive format or prize.

 The programme returned for four series from 8 January 2006 to 10 May 2009 in a new format, as Shipwrecked: Battle of the Islands.
 It featured two teams competing with each other for new members, with the larger team winning a cash prize at the end.

 The series transferred to E4, beginning on 23 October 2011, retitled Shipwrecked: The Island.

-On 22 May 2018 Channel 4 confirmed that the series would return on E4, in 2019, with fierce competition between two battling islands, the tigers and the sharks with filming taking place in the summer on two Motu in the lagoon at Aitutaki.
+On 22 May 2018 Channel 4 confirmed that the series would return on E4, in 2019, with fierce competition between two battling islands, the tigers and the sharks with filming taking place in the summer on two Motu in the lagoon at Aitutaki in the Cook Islands.
 The new series used the Battle of the Islands format and began airing on 28 January 2019, narrated by Vick Hope.
 The series ended on 15 February and on 15 July 2019, it was announced that the revived show had been axed due to low ratings.

 In 2013 a Russian version of the show aired on NTV.

 Original series

 Series 1 (2000)

 The first series ran for 9 episodes from 12 January to 1 March 2000.
 In the series, a group of young British contestants were stranded in the Cook Islands.
 The format saw 16 18- to 24-year-olds stranded on Moturakau for 68 days and 67 nights, when they were eventually picked up by a sailing boat.

 The 16 contestants were Elliot Dell, Dan Woodrow, Jack Krelle, Jessica Pearson, William, Rachel, Megane Quashie, Mandy Dassa, Star Hart, Lisa Norton, David, Jen, Ashna, Simon Babbage (Crusoe), Darrell (Paddy), Will Chapman, and Andy.

 By the end there were only seven contestants left on the island; the others had departed to have fun on the mainland of Aitutaki and Jess left in week 5 to sail round the South Pacific.
 Unlike the recent series which have had game show formats, the original series (and to an extent series 2 and 3) relied on trial and error which gave it a very raw format.
-A pig was slaughtered in week 4, chickens were humanely killed, and fish, snails, clams and octopus were caught by hand in the open sea.
+A pig was slaughtered in week 4, chickens were killed, and fish, snails, clams and octopus were caught by hand in the open sea.
 There were expeditions to the reef to fish, night fishing and in week 3–4 the island was flash-flooded by high tides.
 Also in approximately week 3-4 the cast began weekly canoe trips in pairs to the mainland to collect "supplies" (vegetables and fruit).

 The series was narrated by actor Andrew Lincoln.